mascotte-scripts/cache/README.md

 ### **Example:**

-[The esx_policejob client file](https://github.com/esx-framework/esx_policejob/blob/master/client/main.lua) calls the `PlayerPedId()` native 18 times - the same data can be retrieved from a single call through `Cache.PlayerPedId`
+[The esx_policejob client file](https://github.com/esx-framework/esx_policejob/blob/master/client/main.lua) calls the `PlayerPed()` native 18 times - the same data can be retrieved from a single call through `Cache.PlayerPed`

 ***(Note: ESX is not a requirement for this script)***